Last updated: June 20, 2026

 First-Time Blinkers: The Betting Angle

 For bettors, first-time blinkers is one of the most consistently useful signals in horse racing past performances.
-It shows up as a small “b” in the equipment line of the past performances — and when it appears for the first time, it tells you the trainer has identified a specific problem and is taking deliberate action to fix it.
+It shows up as a small “b” in the equipment line — and when it appears for the first time, it tells you the trainer has identified a specific problem and is taking deliberate action to fix it.

 - Replay shows horse drifting when rivals came alongside → strong signal — blinkers address the cause